Unlisted By Kenneth Cole Men's Dinner Monk Loafers for $25

 Discounted brands include Clarks, Red Wing, Columbia, and Merrell.
 Shop Now at Sierra

-That's the lowest price we could find by $31.
+That's the lowest price we could find by $2 for the twin size and a savings of up to $20 on the King size.
 Buy Now at Macy's

 That's a $45 savings.
 Buy Now at Amazon